joseph4321/certchains/README.md

 Data extracted from the db using:
 select cert from client_cert into outfile '/tmp/client_cert.csv' fields terminated by '||||' lines terminated by '[][][]';
 select cert_base64 from trusted_cert into outfile '/tmp/trusted_cert.csv' fields terminated by '||||' lines terminated by '[][][]';
+Will also extract certs from missingcerts.csv that can be manually added to th e trust store

 Example Output:
 chain is polaris-pivs.karmalab.net ---- Expedia Internal 1C ---- Expedia MS Root CA (2048)